facebook••facebook••youtube••contact••index••home

 .

-If you need a simple interface for solo instruments or talking head, there are numerous two-channel interfaces available for around $200.
-The Topping E2x2 OTG, released late in 2025, is a newcomer to the audio interface market but has carved out a niche in the two-Benjamin club.
+If you need a simple audio interface for solo instruments or voice, there are numerous two-channel models available for about $200 USD.
+The Topping E2x2 OTG, released late in 2025, is a newcomer to the audio interface market, staking a claim in the two-Benjamin club.
 Do the features and audio quality measure up to the likes of MOTU and Scarlett?

 E2x2 OTG in the Wild | Tiny Topping atop a Tascam.